chirun-ncl/chirun-lti/README.md

 ### Directory Permission Setup

-For security, the user running the web server process should be able to write to `UPLOADDIR` and `PROCESSDIR/logs`, but not be allowed to write to anything else in `INSTALLDIR`.
+The user running the web server process should be able to write to `UPLOADDIR`, `CONTENTDIR` and `PROCESSDIR/logs`, but not permitted to write to anything else in `INSTALLDIR`.
 As such, ensure directory permissions are setup as follows, where `programs` is your processing user and `www-data` is the primary unix group for the user running the web server process.

 Directory | Mode | Owner:Group
 ----------|------|--------------